An early songwriter for Amy Grant, he helped make contemporary Christian music a commercial force. In 1988 his song “Awesome God” was a mega-hit.

 I hear back from Reed Arvin, Mullins’ longtime producer.

-It’s the story of a sensitive boy who took to music.
-“We went to see the movie Music Man when he was just a child,” his mother, Neva Mullins, says in a 1984 newspaper interview.
+I search newspaper archives of decades, finding many unnoticed clips.
+“We went to see the movie Music Man when he was just a child,” his mother, Neva Mullins, says in a 1984 interview.
 “He came home and pecked out the songs he’d heard on our old upright piano.”

-Which isn’t quite true.
+Which isn’t true.
 John Mullins expressed disappointment.
-“I have two sons, two daughters, and a piano player,” he’d say.
+He was famous for saying: “I have two sons, two daughters, and a piano player.”

 A female classmate: “While most of us were asking questions about how do we get ahead in the world, he was asking why are we in this world?
 And wondering don’t we truly belong in the next world?”

 By his teenage years his interest in Christianity was flagging—as may track with his father’s growing interest in it.
 Not wanting to be a “blah old Christian,” Mullins will recall:

 “I knew I wouldn’t make a good atheist.
 But I do remember thinking I just wouldn’t have anything to do with God.
 Yet, even then, I felt driven back to God.
 I wanted intimacy with Him.”